Detecting the tidal heating with the generic extreme-mass-ratio inspirals: Result

 \subsection{Spinning massive objects}

-Firstly, we present a comparison of EMRI waveforms generated with the modified \texttt{few} model.
-In this plot, the massive object has a mass of $10^6 M_\odot$, a spin of $a=0.9$, a reflectivity of $|\mathcal{R}|^2=0.9$, the smaller object has a mass of $30 M_\odot$, and the distance of the EMRI is $D_L=1 \rm Gpc$.
+Firstly, we present a comparison of EMRI waveforms generated with the modified \texttt{FEW} model.
+In all the following plots, the massive object has a mass of $10^6 M_\odot$, a spin of $a=0.9$, a reflectivity of $|\mathcal{R}|^2=0.9$, the smaller object has a mass of $30 M_\odot$, and the distance of the EMRI is $D_L=1 \rm Gpc$.
 Note that the subsequent figures retain the same configuration.
 As illustrated in Fig. \ref{wave:Kerr:NonKerr}, initially, the phases of the two EMRI waveforms closely coincide in the left panel of the top figure.
 However, as time progresses, specifically two months later, distinct disparities in the phases of the two EMRI waveforms become more pronounced in the right panel of the top figure.
 The bottom of the figure displays the complete time domain waveform within one year.
-Based on Figure \ref{wave:Kerr:NonKerr}, it can be inferred that the influence of tidal heating gradually intensifies over time.
+Based on the left panel and right panel of upper part in the Fig. \ref{wave:Kerr:NonKerr}, one can find that the GW phases for the Kerr cases keep same with the phases for the EMRI system with the tidal heating parameters $|\mathcal{R}|^2\in\{0.1,0.3,0.5,0.9\}$, after about two months the phases differences between the Kerr case and the ECO' s case gradually increase over time.